Table of Contents

 Family and Medical Leave

-Under Article 44 of GEO’s contract, grad employees may take up to 12 weeks per year of unpaid Family and Medical Leave.
+Under Article 44 of GEO’s contract, graduate employees may take up to 12 weeks per year of unpaid Family and Medical Leave.
 To be eligible, you must have been employed in a position covered by the GEO contract for at least 4 months prior to the start of the leave.

 Leave may be granted to grad employees for: